AndyAld/country-info-app/README.md

+# Before running the project,  run `npm install` in the project folder to get started.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-Before running the project,  run `npm install`.

 This project was built with node v20.6.1